Office of the Internal Auditor Global Follow-up and Annual Report

 Reader Satisfaction Rate

 Each audit report includes a survey inviting the public and staff to provide feedback.
 In addition to evaluating the report, the public can also share comments or suggest topics for future audits.
 This valuable communication channel enables the Office to continuously assess and enhance the quality of its reports and services.
-Reader satisfaction was 90.6 percent; above the target is 85 percent but lower than historic levels.
+Reader satisfaction was 93 percent; above the target of 85 percent and historic levels.

 Audit Duration

 The duration of an audit is a key indicator of the Office’s operational efficiency.
 Audit timelines vary significantly depending on the scope, complexity, and risk level of the subject being audited.
 The target timeline is less than historic average.
 While streamlining processes and implementing improvements can help reduce audit times, the primary focus will remain on the thoroughness and accuracy of findings.
-Audits in 2024 took nearly two months less to complete than historic averages.
+Audits in 2025 took nearly seven months longer than historic durations.
+This is most likely due to data access challenges during the election and body and auto camera audits.

 Four Year Resolution Rate

 The percentage of audit recommendations that are agreed upon and fully resolved serves as a key indicator of the effectiveness and impact of audits on County operations.
 The Office aims to have 75% of recommendations resolved within four years of the original report.
-The 2024 resolution rate was 73 percent, below the target of 75 percent and historic average of 95 percent.
+The 2025 resolution rate was 66 percent, below the target of 75 percent and continuing a trend of below target resolution since 2022.

 Resolved Recommendations-Duration to Resolution